 - Medical care for neurological issues.
 Because electrocution affects the central nervous system, medical care may be needed to treat amnesia, seizures, nerve damage, and other neurological problems that arise after the incident.

 - Surgery – If damage to the victim’s heart was severe, surgery may be needed to fix the issue.

 The medical treatment you receive following an electrocution accident can be costly and place you and your loved ones in a tough financial situation.
 Our Lexington electrocution accident attorneys have the experience, skill, and compassion to effectively represent you.
 We can help you recover any damages caused by your accident.

-Let Minner Vines Moncus Injury Lawyers guide you through the legal process of making a successful claim.
+Let Minner Vines Injury Lawyers, PLLC guide you through the legal process of making a successful claim.
 Contact us today at (859) 550-2900 or use our contact form.

 Discovering Who Is at Fault